 Today, the original Traubisoda has regained most of its popularity and is once again widely available.
 Part of the success can be attributed to its new owner who bought Traubi Hungaria in 1992 and revived the brand.
 The other reason behind Traubisoda's success is that it is considered a retro drink, associated with a nostalgic feeling.
 It's a 'national' drink, evoking memories of an era gone by.
 The best reason however for its past and present success is that it really tastes good and it's refreshing.
 Traubi's key ingredients are two natural resources unique to Hungary: Saszla grapes, which are naturally very sweet and water, rich in minerals, especially magnesium, hence its marketing slogan 'A gift of nature' (A természet ajándéka).
 Traubisoda is produced by Traubi Hungaria, a factory in Balatonvilágos and is widely available in restaurants and supermarkets.

 Another popular drink is fröccs, which is wine mixed with soda water, also known as a wine spritzer.
-Both Hungarians and Austrians lay claim to the origin of the fröccs, but since soda water, one of it's key ingredients, was invented by a Hungarian we will side with the Hungarian story.
 It’s a drink well liked by Hungarians, mainly because wine is so popular.
 Based on the proportion of wine to soda water each fröccs is different and Hungarians have fondly given them funny names:

 - Nagyfröccs - large spritzer, also called Hajtás or 'rush' is 2 dl wine and 1 dl soda water

 - Kisfröccs - small spritzer, also called Rövidlépés or 'small step' is 1 dl wine and 1 dl soda water

 - Hosszúlépés - 'long step' is 1 dl wine and 2 dl soda water